 Richard II

+Richard II ascended the English throne in 1377 at the tender age of 10 after inheriting the throne from his grandfather Edward III.
 The last two years of Richard's reign are often referred to as a period of tyranny, marked by forced loans, arbitrary arrests, and the murder of the king's rivals.
 Richard sought revenge for past humiliations and tried to solidify his image as a powerful ruler.

 Unfortunately for Richard II, this decision would prove to be a critical mistake that ultimately led to his downfall.
 By denying Henry Bolingbroke his rightful inheritance, Richard created an enemy who would go on to depose him and take the throne as King Henry IV.